Nru Nsukka: Heads/organizations

 Vital bodies in Nru are: Nru Town Union, Igwes and their cabinets, Akpuruarua Nru and Nru Youths, Umu Ada.
 Nru Town Union was formerly known and addressed as Nru Development Union.
 This body was established in Nru in the early 90s.
 Nru Town Union determines and directs most of the day-to-day affairs in Nru.

-Nru Town Union presently(2019) is headed by Chief Simon Agboeze.
-Simon Agboeze is from Umuoyo Nru.
+Nru Town Union now known as Nru Federated Union is currently headed by Chief Ugwuaku Cyprian.Chief Ugwuaku Cyprian is from Iheagu Nru Nsukka.

-The body is made up of representatives from over 50villages that made up Nru Nsukka and some other representatives from the title holders.
+The body is made up of representatives from over 50villages that made up Nru Nsukka and some other representatives from the title holders.The village heads Onyishi attend the union's monthly seatings.

 Igwe and his cabinet is the second main body in Nru.
 Igwe being the traditional ruler of Nru Nsukka has his cabinet selected from all the four sub-communities that formed Nru Nsukka.
 The royal chamber works in hand with the Nru Town Union and takes instruction from the body at rare cases.

 The Akpuaruas is the third body in Nru.
 This body, mostly made up of the eldest, contributes much in decision making with regards to Nru Nsukka and Nsukka in general.
 The Akpuruarua is composed of all the Onyishi (village heads in Nsukka culture are called Onyishi meaning the head.
 Onyishi must be the oldest man among his people) and the "'Oha'" (title holders).

 "'Nru Youths Association"' is the fourth body in Nru.
 Though the body has representatives from all the villages in Nru.